How to promote digital literacies among faculty

 OBOW design principles

 I gave a seminar today at U21G on OBOW (open book, open-web) examination design principles.
 The ppt file is pretty large (7.55MB), so I have also saved it in pdf format (still big at 2.51MB!).
-The main purpose of this presentation is to provide practical advice on the construction of this type of assessment instrument.
+The main purpose of this

 Creating open book open web exams